ethereum/consensus-specs/tests/README.md

 which do provide storage, and possibly execution, services.

 For every slot a validator is randomly selected as the proposer.
-Currently the proposer proposes a block for the current head of the beacon chain (the previous block).
-When shards are added, the proposer will also propose a hash for the head of the assigned shard.
+Currently the proposer proposes a block for the current head of the beacon chain (built on the previous block). propose a hash for the head of the assigned shard.

 For every slot there is also a randomly selected committee of validators that needs to vote whether the value